zmajeed/findql/README.md

 Nearly all primaries start with dash `-`.
 This makes them look like commandline options.
 But primaries are not options but arguments to the `find` command that together make up a predicate expression.
 Some operators do not have a dash prefix.
 These are the negation operator `!` though it's an alias for `-not`, the grouping operators `(` and `)`, and the comma operator `,`.
 Also the `-and` operator is implied if there isn't any other operator between two primaries.

 The `findql` grammar below is for the language described in the GNU Findutils manual.
 It uses terminology from the manual.
+Symbols in all-caps or in quotes are lexical tokens.

 ```